 Once you’ve decided on a program (or a few) that interest you, you will need to apply.
 Just like your college admissions application, you need to take this seriously.
 Show the program directors what you are hoping to gain from this experience and why you would be a great fit.

 6. Apply for a Passport & Visa if Needed

-7. Apply to Scholarships & Financial Aid
+7. Apply for Scholarships & Financial Aid

 This is most likely a very important step in your journey abroad.
 Seek out as many scholarships as you can when searching for ways to finance your study abroad.
-Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, external parties, and file for financial aid.
+Apply for scholarships at your home institution, your chosen study abroad program, your home institution’s study abroad office, or external parties, and file for financial aid.
 This process may seem confusing or daunting.
 It will be especially helpful to meet with a financial aid advisor as well as your study abroad advisor again.
 A joint meeting could be very beneficial for locating as many resources as possible to fund this wonderful opportunity.

 9. Create a Budget

 It’s important to create a budget before you head out, too.
 And that doesn’t only include your tuition.
 You need to think about travel, living expenses, food, fun, and more because you don’t want to go broke halfway through the experience!